Roineri5/MammoPhantomDetection/README.md

 # MammoPhantomDetection

-Mammography phantom detection model available for all user.
+Mammography phantom detection model is available for all user.

 The model is provided as execute format (.exe) with sample test data, and this model require MATLAB run-time v9.9 (https://www.mathworks.com/products/compiler/matlab-runtime.html)